14 Kinetic MHD

 Examining where this comes from, we see that this amounts to \(\delta p_\perp\) modifying the magnetic pressure force and turning it from positive to negative: \[ \delta p_\perp + \frac{B\delta B}{\mu_0} = \frac{B\delta B}{\mu_0}\Big[ \underbrace{1}_{\text{B pressure}} - \underbrace{\sum_s\Big( \frac{p_{\perp s}}{p_{\parallel s}}\alpha_s - 1 \Big)\beta_{\perp s}}_{\substack{\text{non-resonant} \\ \text{particle pressure}}} + \underbrace{...}_{\substack{\text{resonant particle} \\ \text{pressure}}} \Big] \]

 Thus, fundamentally, pressure anisotropy makes it easier to compress or rarefy magnetic field — and things become unstable when the sign of the pressure flips and it becomes energetically profitable to create compressions and rarefications.
 (ADD FIGURE!)
-The dispersion relation Equation 11.20 is basically a statement of pressure balance between the magnetic pressure, the non-resonant particle pressure \(\delta p_\perp\) and the resonant particle pressure \(\propto\gamma\), which came from the betatron acceleration \(\mu \mathrm{d}B/\mathrm{d}t\) in Equation 11.12.
+The dispersion relation Equation 14.20 is basically a statement of pressure balance between the magnetic pressure, the non-resonant particle pressure \(\delta p_\perp\) and the resonant particle pressure \(\propto\gamma\), which came from the betatron acceleration \(\mu \mathrm{d}B/\mathrm{d}t\) in Equation 14.12.
+(See also Eq.
+21 in Southwood and Kivelson (1993))

 The betatron acceleration term refers to what happens in the stable case.
 When magnetic pressure opposes formation of \(\delta B\) perturbations (say, troughs), to compensate it, we must have \(\gamma<0\) and energy goes from \(\delta B\) to resonant particles, which are accelerated by the mirror force.
-The corresponding decaying of \(\delta B\) is the well-known Barnes damping (landau damping of “mirror field”, Barnes 1966, also known as transit-time damping from Stix’s book.
-See more discussion on the physics in Southwood & Kivelson 1993.)
+The corresponding decaying of \(\delta B\) is the well-known Barnes damping.1

 The maximum growth rate is reached when the right-hand side goes to 0, which is equivalent to \(\frac{2}{3}\Lambda\), so the maximum growth rate \[ \gamma_{\text{max}} = \frac{|k_\parallel|v_{\text{th}\parallel i}}{\sqrt{\pi}}\frac{2}{3}\Lambda \frac{p_{\parallel i}}{p_{\perp i}}\frac{1}{\sigma_i\beta_{\perp i}} \]